Checkbox

 Use disabled prop to disable the control.

-<Checkbox disabled label="Disabled checkbox" />
+<Checkbox disabled label="Disabled checkbox" />Hide label

 Use hideLabel to hide the label.
 Usually you shouldn't do this!